webprogramming260/webprogramming/profile/security/owasp/owasp.md

 ## A07 Identification and Authentication Failures

 Identification and authentication failures include any situation where a user's identity can be impersonated or assumed by an attacker.
 For example, if an attacker can repeatedly attempt to guess a user's password, then eventually they will be successful.
-Additionally, if passwords are exposed outside of the application, or are stored inside the application, with weak cryptographic protection, then they are susceptible to attack.
+Additionally, if passwords are exposed outside of the application, or are stored inside the application with weak cryptographic protection, then they are susceptible to attack.

 Another example of an identification failure would be a weak password recovery process that doesn't properly verify the user.
 Common practices such as asking for well known security questions (e.g. mother's maiden name) from a user fall into this category.